MartijnNieuwenhuizen/generate-component/readme.md

 If you would like to have a Netlify CMS file with the name `cms.ts`, just add the flag `--with-netlify-cms`

+### Create files with the prepare setup

+If you would like to have the files exported with the prepare setup, just add the flag `--with-prepare`

 #### Example

 `"make-module": "node node_modules/@martijnnieuwenhuizen/generate-component ./components/modules $1" --with-netlify-cms`